zendframework/zend-expressive/doc/book/cookbook.md

 # Cookbook

-Below are several common problems that could occur.
+Below are several common scenarios.

 ## How can I prepend a common path to all my routes?